-Finished in 1922, Bucharest's first Arch of Triumph was made from wood and dedicated to the Romanian soldiers who fought in World War I. In 1936, it was reconstructed in granite and designed by architect Petre Antonescu at a height of 27 meters.
+Finished in 1878, Bucharest's first Arch of Triumph (Arcul de Triumf) was made from wood and dedicated to the Romanian soldiers who fought in World War I. In 1936, it was reconstructed in granite and designed by architect Petre Antonescu at a height of 27 meters.
 The arch is adorned with sculptures created by the most notable Romanian sculptors, including Ion Jalea and Dimitrie Paciurea.

 Address: Kiseleff Road, Bucharest

-8 National Museum of Art
+8. National Museum of Art of Romania

 Established in 1948, the museum is also where the Royal Collection, including Romanian and European art dating back to the 15th century, can be admired.
 More than 100,000 works are in the various halls, including paintings by the country's most celebrated artists, Theodor Aman, Nicolae Grigorescu, and Gheorghe Tattarescu.

 Address: Calea Victoriei 49-53, Bucharest

-9 Dimitrie Gusti National Village Museum
+9. Dimitrie Gusti National Village Museum

 Each building was carefully taken apart, shipped to the museum, and rebuilt to be part of the walkable village-like setting in the park.
-The Village Museum also displays artifacts and pottery as well as other traditional items hailing from around the country.
+The Village Museum also displays artifacts and pottery, as well as other traditional items hailing from around the country.

 Address: Sos.
 Kiseleff 28-30, Herastrau Park, Bucharest

-10 National Museum of Romanian History
+10. National Museum of Romanian History

 Address: Calea Victoriei 12, Bucharest

-11 Bucharest Parks
+11. Bucharest Parks

 Bucharest is swathed in beautiful parks that are frequented by locals year-round.
-The oldest city park, designed in the mid-19th century, is Cismigiu Garden.
+The oldest city park, designed in the mid-19th century, is Cismigiu Gardens.
 Renting rowboats is one of the most popular things to do here in the summer, and the ice rink is popular in winter.

 Designed by French landscape artist Eduard Redont and completed in 1906, Carol Park is considered one of the most beautiful parks in the capital.
 Romania's Tomb of the Unknown Soldier is located here as well as a Roman-era styled open-air theater called Arenele Romane, which is popular for summer concerts.

-12 Carturesti Carusel
+12. Carturesti Carusel

 Set inside a beautifully restored 19th-century building in the center of the Old Town is the city's most impressive bookshop, Carturesti Carusel.
-The 1,000-square-meter space is spread throughout six floors, with shelves stocked with more than 10,000 books as well as 5,000 albums and DVDs.
+This 1,000-square-meter shop is spread across six floors, with shelves stocked with more than 10,000 books, as well as 5,000 albums and DVDs.